-On 27 August 2020, the Directors recommended the payment of a dividend of 4.7 cents per fully paid ordinary share, fully franked based on tax paid at 30%.
-The dividend has a record date of 10 September 2020 and a payment date of 29 September 2020.
-The aggregate amount of the proposed dividend expected to be paid out of retained earnings at 30 June 2020 is \$12,584k.
-The financial effect of this dividend has not been brought to account in the financial statements for the year ended 30 June 2020.
+On 26 August 2021, the Directors recommended the payment of a dividend of 7.4 cents per fully paid ordinary share, fully franked based on tax paid at 30%.
+The dividend has a record date of 7 September 2021 and a payment date of 23 September 2021.
+The aggregate amount of the proposed dividend expected to be paid out of retained earnings at 30 June 2021 is \$19,860k.
+The financial effect of this dividend has not been brought to account in the financial statements for the year ended 30 June 2021.

-Other than the above, there has not been any matter or circumstance, other than that referred to in the Financial Statements or notes thereto, that has arisen since the end of the financial year, that has significantly affected, or may significantly affect, the operations of the Group, the results of those operations, or the state of affairs of the Group in future financial years.
+There has not been any matter or circumstance, other than that referred to in the financial statements or notes thereto, that has arisen since the end of the financial year, that has significantly affected, or may significantly affect, the operations of the Group, the results of those operations, or the state of affairs of the Group in future financial years.

-Directors' Declaration
+Director's Declaration